 10 Ways to Take Care of Yourself When Stressed // On the Trip Side

 10 Ways to Take Care of Yourself When Stressed

-Some of these may seem very obvious but it’s so easy to forget to do these things every single day.
-This is almost like a check list for me everyday.
+Some of these may seem very obvious, but it’s so easy to forget to do these things every single day.
+This is almost like a checklist for me every day.

 One // Hydrate

 If you’re like me, when you’re at work, you find any excuse to get up and move around.
-I purposely have a 16oz water bottle so I can get up and move and to remind myself to hydrate at least 3x a day.
-At home, the walk to get water is a LOT shorter and it’s so easy to get distracted.
-I now keep my 40oz hydro flask at my desk to make sure I’m getting that H2O through out the day.
+I purposely have a 16oz water bottle so I can get up and move, and to remind myself to hydrate at least 3x a day.
+At home, the walk to get water is a LOT shorter, and it’s so easy to get distracted.
+I now keep my 40oz Hydro Flask at my desk to make sure I’m getting that H2O throughout the day.
 Nuun tablets are also great when you realize you’re already a bit behind.

+10 Ways to Take Care of Yourself When Stressed // On the Trip Side